Guide to Custody in Virginia

 How Do Courts Decide Custody Cases?

-Courts in Virginia are legally required to base decisions regarding custody and visitation on the best interests of the child, applying the factors listed in Virginia Code § 20-124.3.
+Despite a common misconception, there is no presumption or preference in favor of mothers under Virginia law in custody cases.
+Instead, courts in Virginia are legally required to base decisions regarding custody and visitation on the best interests of the child, applying the factors listed in Virginia Code § 20-124.3.
 Generally speaking, the six most important factors considered by Virginia courts in deciding custody and visitation cases are:

 - The Status Quo.
 The power of the status quo can’t be overstated.
 If one party stays in the marital home with the children, they will start with a leg up.
 They can argue that the children are comfortable in a familiar environment, with established neighborhood friends nearby and the peace of mind found in maintaining the same school.
 Judges will typically strive to make a divorce as painless for a child as possible, and believe that continuing similar routines in familiar places will aid in the transition.

 - Primary Caregiver.
 The judge will want to hear which parent is primarily responsible for day-to-day events and activities with the children, including medical care (doctor’s appointments, prescriptions), educational involvement (homework, parent-teacher conferences, field trips), extracurricular activities (coaching Little League, being a Girl Scout den leader, driving responsibilities), morning and bedtime routines, and even meals and laundry.
 Obviously, a stay-at-home parent will have an advantage in most of these categories, but that can be overcome by some of the other factors.
 For an analysis of this important factor, see The Primary Caregiver in Virginia Custody Cases.